random-robbie/llm-bugbounty/README.md

 This is expected server behavior, **not a vulnerability**.
 Servers may return different status codes for various HTTP methods (`GET`, `POST`, `OPTIONS`, `X-HTTP-Method-Override`, etc.),
 but no protected content or HTML is exposed or altered — this is normal method handling, not an authentication bypass.
+The endpoint reveals only non-sensitive, public metadata (e.g., feature flags for a mobile app).
+No PII, credentials, or exploitable data are exposed.

 ### Reclassification Note